kghamilton89/love-in-the-fog-of-the-future/english/english-text.md

 "Calm down, don't make noise: excessive noise will only bring you suffering; You should know that everything related to the birth and upbringing of the future generation is under the direct jurisdiction of the Council of Public Welfare; no marriage can be concluded without its sanction; and meanwhile it is established that Doni and you, according to your own according to the psychophysical outlines of your inner life, you are completely unsuitable for each other; this circumstance makes your marriage impossible."

-Geri's sprawled body remained silent for several moments.
+Jerry's sprawled body remained silent for several moments.
 Then a groan of inhuman agony, vibrating plaintively in the air, rose up.

 The voice continued: